SuperOfficeDocs/superoffice-docs/docs/developer-portal/howto/request-to-publish.md

 1. In the [Developer Portal][9], go to your application page.
 2. Select **Configuration** from the left menu.
 3. Click the **Request to Publish** button.
 4. The version is now listed as pending.
 Look for the support email from us.
+The configuration may not be used in the requested environment before it is approved.

 Need to update something?